ansible/awx-operator/docs/user-guide/advanced-configuration/custom-volume-and-volume-mount-options.md

 ## Custom UWSGI Configuration

-We allow the customization of two UWSGI parameters:
+We allow the customization of three UWSGI parameters:

 * [processes](https://uwsgi-docs.readthedocs.io/en/latest/Options.html#processes) with `uwsgi_processes` (default 5)
 * [listen](https://uwsgi-docs.readthedocs.io/en/latest/Options.html#listen) with `uwsgi_listen_queue_size` (default 128)
+* [harakiri](https://uwsgi-docs.readthedocs.io/en/latest/Options.html#harakiri) with `uwsgi_timeout` (default 30)

 **Note:** Increasing the listen queue beyond 128 requires that the sysctl setting net.core.somaxconn be set to an equal value or higher.
   The operator will set the appropriate securityContext sysctl value for you, but it is a required that this sysctl be added to an allowlist on the kubelet level.
 [See kubernetes docs about allowing this sysctl setting](https://kubernetes.io/docs/tasks/administer-cluster/sysctl-cluster/#enabling-unsafe-sysctls).

-These vars relate to the vertical and horizontal scalibility of the web service.
+The `processes` and `listen` vars relate to the vertical and horizontal scalibility of the web service.

 Increasing the number of processes allows more requests to be actively handled per web pod, but will consume more CPU and Memory and the resource requests